Making a Noise Nuisance Complaint

 - Noise from construction between the hours of 8.00 a.m. to 6.00 p.m.
 Monday to Friday, and Saturday 8.00 a.m. to 1.00 p.m.

 How do I report a noise nuisance?

 You can Report a Noise Nuisance to us and we will investigate.

 How will we investigate your complaint?

-- We can write to the person responsible, if you agree, and tell them about the complaint, asking them to try and prevent any more problems
+- We can write to the person responsible, if you agree, and tell them about the complaint, asking them to try to prevent any more problems

 - We ask you to keep a diary for two weeks, detailing when you hear the noise and how it affects you

-- If the noise still carries on, we have to try and witness the noise to see if it is considered a 'statutory nuisance'.
-We will make up to 3 visits to try and witness the noise.
+- If the noise still carries on, we have to try to witness the noise to see if it is considered a 'statutory nuisance'.
+We will make up to 3 visits to try to witness the noise.
 This may also include the use of noise monitoring equipment.

 What is a 'Statutory Nuisance'?

 There's no strict definition in law.
 It can be described as 'an unreasonable interference with the enjoyment of your property'.
 It must occur regularly and continue for a period of time that makes it unreasonable.